hsutter/cppfront/docs/cpp2/namespaces.md

     w: widgetlib::widget = /*...*/;

     {
-        //  Using the name, no qualification needed using widgetlib::widget;
+        //  Using the specific name, no widgetlib:: qualification needed using widgetlib::widget;
         w2: widget = /*...*/;
         // ...
     }

     {
-        //  Using the whole namespace, no qualification needed using namespace widgetlib;
+        //  Using the whole namespace, no widgetlib:: qualification needed using widgetlib::_;
         w3: widget = /*...*/;
         // ...
     }